productivity-for-programmers/productivity-for-spring/README.md

 # productivity-for-spring
 Local development web server for Spring Boot that recompiles upon source file changes and pauses connections while the Spring Boot project is recompiling/restarting.
-This ensures that the
+This ensures that:
-- clients never gets an outdated response
+- clients never get an outdated response
-- clients never gets a connection refused error
+- clients never get a connection refused error

 ## Usage